vtex-apps/io-documentation/docs/en/Recipes/development/setting-policies-for-an-app.md

 # Setting policies for an app

-[Policies]() are permissions granted to a VTEX IO app that allows it to execute a given set of actions once installed in an account.
+Role-based [policies]() are permissions granted to a VTEX IO app that allows it to execute a given set of actions once installed in an account.

 The next section presents a step by step on how to declare the permissions your app may need.